 Using a thermographic camera to detect fever during the COVID-19 crisis can save many healthcare employees from unnecessary exposure to the virus.
 Using a highly accurate thermal imager and blackbody 100-degree image, we can detect fever over 100 within a .5 degree variance for accuracy.

 There are many makes and models of thermal imaging cameras and devices.
 Some popular thermal imaging cameras, such as FLIR thermal cameras and handheld units, are made to measure and monitor broad temperature ranges in machinery or structures.
 These are not intended or reliable for use in human body temperature readings.
 Even the most expensive thermal cameras and handhelds used for industrial machine monitoring and building inspection have stated accuracies of no better than +/- 3 degrees Celsius.
-That’s plus or minus more than 5 degrees Fahrenheit; nowhere near the less than .5 degree Fahrenheit of accuracy needed to effectively and confidently detect individuals with fevers as they enter a building or lobby.
+That’s plus or minus more than 5 degrees Fahrenheit.
+A measurement nowhere near the less than .5 degree Fahrenheit needed to effectively and confidently detect individuals with fevers as they enter a building or lobby.

-Chimera Integrations is one of a handful of security companies that are combining thermal cameras with software.
+Chimera Integrations is one of a handful of security companies that combine thermal cameras with software.
 Integrating the camera into the database has many possible values for the employer and the human resources department.
-For instance, a positive fever during the Coronavirus pandemic will automatically trigger a “you can not work for 14 days” quarantine on the employee and message the employee, security, and human resources.
-You are streamlining the data entry and reporting process, and alerting need to know personnel immediately.
-The software can then track to see how many people are out and when they will return.
+For instance, a positive fever during the Coronavirus pandemic automatically triggers a “you can not work for 14 days,” quarantine.
+The affected employee, security, and human resources receive a message alert.
+Employers also streamline the data entry and reporting process by alerting need-to-know personnel immediately.
+The software then tracks how many people are out and when they will return.